ayumodark/nvim/README.md

-  keys = {}, -- load plugin when these keys are pressed --OR cmd = "somefeature", -- load plugin when this command is executed dependencies = {
+  keys = {}, -- load plugin when these keys are pressed --OR cmd = "somefeature", -- load plugin when this command is executed --OR ft = "text", -- load plugin when working in a soecific filetype dependencies = {
 "someoneelse/somethingelse", lazy = true, -- load these when starting "someplugin" }